 The K-1 beneficiary’s exam results (and optional vaccinations) should be inside an unopened envelope (provided by the physician), unless the results were sent directly to the consulate.

-An original Affidavit of Support signed by the U.S. citizen petitioner in black ink and all supporting documents to be submitted with the affidavit.
+An original Form I-134 signed by the U.S. citizen petitioner in black ink and all supporting documents to be submitted with the declaration.
 Typical documents include a copy of the U.S. citizen petitioner’s most recent federal tax return and paycheck stubs.

 Submit two passport-style color photos of yourself taken within 30 days of attending the interview.
 The photo should: